 Once upgrades on non-production environments are complete, customers will have approximately 14 calendar days to test all upgraded environments and verify that all essential Acquia Cloud Platform and Drupal site features are working as expected, including automations and scheduled (cron) jobs.
 Customers are advised to contact Acquia immediately in a new support ticket with the appropriate urgency selected for any technical issues discovered after upgrades.

-If no critical issues are identified and reported after fourteen days have elapsed, Acquia will send a second maintenance notification for your production environments, and then they will be upgraded at least seven calendar days after that, depending on maintenance window availability.
+If no critical issues are identified and reported after seven days have elapsed, Acquia will send a second maintenance notification for your production environments, and then they will be upgraded at least seven calendar days after that, depending on maintenance window availability.

 In total, customers should expect production and non-production environments to run on two separate versions of the Acquia Cloud Platform for approximately three weeks, unless otherwise noted.